Garden Pasta Salad with Mint Vinaigrette |

 The inspiring recipe comes from Pinterest, one of hundreds of recipes pinned but never made.
 This was way back, but even now, that single recipe keeps getting re-pinned and re-pinned!

-Curious, I returned to the source, one of my favorite food blogs, Dana Treat – oh no, I hope all is well, as of this day she's not posted since December 2013 – to experience the real thing, in my own kitchen with my own tastebuds.
+Curious, I returned to the source, one of my favorite food blogs called Dana Treat (so sorry, it's no longer online) to experience the real thing, in my own kitchen with my own tastebuds.

-Now my recipe is quite different than Dana's recipe.
+Now my recipe is quite different than hers.

-• This is pantry-friendly recipe for someone who keeps everyday vegetables on hand and grows fresh mint.
+- This is pantry-friendly recipe for cooks who keep everyday vegetables on hand and grow fresh mint.

 What's In My Garden Pasta Salad with Mint Vinaigrette?
 Mostly Pantry Ingredients!